ianwills-splunk/msgraphforentra/manual_readme_content.md

 [comment]: # "and limitations under the License. "
 ## Port Information

-The app uses HTTP/ HTTPS protocol for communicating with the Microsoft 365 Defender server.
+The app uses HTTP(S) protocol for communicating with the Microsoft Entra service.
 Below are the default ports used by Splunk SOAR.

 | SERVICE NAME | TRANSPORT PROTOCOL | PORT |